Who we are

 Our Fundraising Promise

-We never underestimate how important our supporters are; without your incredible support, we simply would not be able to help protect Galapagos.
+We never underestimate how important our supporters are; without your incredible support, we simply would not be able to protect Galapagos.
 All of our staff and any external organisations that work for us adhere to the strictest of fundraising guidelines, ensuring our fundraising practices are legal, open, honest and respectful of your wishes and privacy.

 We are registered with the Fundraising Regulator and are committed to the standards set out in the Fundraising Regulator’s Code of Fundraising Practice, which are designed to protect your interests as a donor.